ElectricBlocks/electricblocks.github.io/content/docs/prologue/quick-start.md

 Minecraft Java Edition is required to use this mod.
 If you have Minecraft installed already, you can skip this step.

-Otherwise go to the minecraft website and download and install it: <https://www.minecraft.net/download>
+Otherwise go to the Minecraft website and download and install it: <https://www.minecraft.net/download>

 After downloading the client, double-click the icon to run it.